Editing the OME documentation

 Bio-Formats documentation

-This documentation covers all aspects of Bio-Formats - using it with other tools, specific guidance for Bio-Formats developers, and supported formats.
+This documentation is hosted at https://bio-formats.readthedocs.io/en/ and covers all aspects of Bio-Formats - using it with other tools, specific guidance for Bio-Formats developers, and supported formats.
 Related topics - OME file formats and the data model are covered in the OME Data Model and File Formats documentation.

 Builds